merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 After the first divider column, you will have two easy-to-plot columns: the blood-slide prevalence (percentage of the population, across all age groups, that are blood-slide positive for malaria) and the treatment failure rate (the fraction of all individuals over the past 60 days that have been recorded as a "treatment failure" 28 days after being treated for malaria).

+We will be updating many branches over the next few months.
+Please contact us if you are using any of these versions and need help with the output, compilation, or anything else.